Emblem of Qatar: Two Date Palms

-Two Scimitars
+Two Scimitars Gules

-Officially known as a Scimitar, it is known to be a depiction of Qatar’s "might as an Arab country" and a “safe haven” for its people.
-The two crossed scimitars are a feature shared with the Emblem of Saudi Arabia, as is the palm tree, likely due to the weapon’s role in Arabian history, and the date palm being the most cultivated fruit in the Arab peninsula.
+Officially known as a scimitar, the curved sword is known to be a depiction of Qatar's "might as an Arab country" and a “safe haven” for its people.
+The two crossed scimitars are a feature shared with the Emblem of Saudi Arabia, as is the palm tree, likely due to the weapon's role in Arabian history, and the date palm being the most cultivated fruit in the Arab peninsula.
 The curved sword or "scimitar" was widespread throughout the Middle East from at least the Ottoman period until the age of smokeless powder firearms had relegated swords to dress and ceremonial function.

 Additionally, the Arabian Scimitar has presence in Islamic history, with the most famed being that of Ali Ibn Abi Talib, the first imam in the Shia school of thought and fourth Sunni Caliph.
 With Zulfiqar being the name of the double bladed sword that was wielded by Ali, as depicted by Islamic scholars.

 On the new national emblem, the sword has been redesigned to be as close as possible to the original description of the Founder Sheikh Jassim bin Mohammed Al Thani's sword.

 The Sea

 The sea is a symbol of Qatari heritage.
-Sailing, fishing and pearl diving are among the country’s richest traditions.
+Sailing, fishing and pearl diving are among the country's richest traditions.
 History recalls a time that these traditions also formed the main sources of income in Qatar.
 Waves have been drawn using the nine-point serrated edges of Qatar's flag, which also symbolise the sea's strength.
 Three lines represent waves to symbolize Qatar's three-sided encirclement by water.

 Usage

 The emblem of Qatar is used across departments of government and in official documents, its mark is a symbol of authority and power used by various bodies of government.
 The emblem carries presence in statutory and non-statutory authorities included.
 The current Qatar emblem can be found on the front of the Qatari passport, birth certificates, some official university documents and other non-official documents used throughout the state.

 Additionally, the emblem is printed on Qatari riyal notes, and embossed on the Hamad and Tamim coins.

 Different parts of the emblem are occasionally used independently in different government branches.
 The two crossed scimitars are used in the Qatar Armed Forces for the types of Military ranks of the state.
-As per the states rank insignia's, the highest ranking officials in the Navy and Air Force are those with the two crossed scimitars taken from the emblem.
+As per the states rank insignia's, the highest-ranking officials in the Navy and Air Force are those with the two crossed scimitars taken from the emblem.

 In 2022, the Government Communications Office created a Government Brand Assets team dedicated to assisting all government entities in adopting the new government brand identity.